Create Non-Disclosure Agreement in 4 Easy Steps

 Bilateral Non-Disclosure Agreement:

-In a Bilateral Non-Disclosure Agreement, both the parties will share some confidential information which the either party is obligated to not disclose.
+In a Bilateral Non-Disclosure Agreement, both the parties will share some confidential information that either party is obligated to not disclose.
 An example of this type of Non-Disclosure Agreement is the one signed in a Venture Capital Agreement.
 In such agreements, information of both parties is meant to stay confidential.

 Multi-Lateral Non-Disclosure Agreement: